Clean and Pure Sampling

 Chief Executive Officer

 Jerry founded Decision Analyst in September 1978.
 The firm has grown over the years and is now one of the largest privately held, employee-owned research agencies in North America.
-The firm prides itself on mastery of advanced analytics, predictive modeling to maximize learning from research studies, and the development of leading-edge analytic software.
+The firm prides itself on mastery of advanced analytics, predictive modeling, and choice modeling to optimize marketing decisions, and is deeply involved in the development of leading-edge analytic software.
+Jerry plays a key role in the development of Decision Analyst’s proprietary research services and related mathematical models.

-He graduated from the University of Texas at Arlington, earned his MBA at the University of Texas at Austin, and studied graduate economics at SMU.
+Jerry graduated from the University of Texas at Arlington, earned his MBA at the University of Texas at Austin, and studied graduate economics at SMU.

 Copyright © 2016 by Decision Analyst, Inc.